Tiger Woods’ Mental Strategies

 Key Takeaway:

 Success in golf is as much about mental toughness and resilience as it is about perfecting your swing.
 Embrace each setback or 'poor shot' not as a failure, but an opportunity to learn and improve.
-Techniques like 'mental rehearsal' and consistent pre-shot routines can help build this resilience while mindfulness offers another effective strategy for maintaining focus under pressure.

 The Role of Mindfulness in Golf